xiegeo/modbusone/README.md

 This means that a remote function call like API, which is effective as a client side API, is insufficient.

-Instead, a callback based API (think http server handler) is used for both server and client.
+Instead, a callback based API (like http server handler) is used for both server and client.

+## Implemented
+- Serial RTU
+- Function Codes 1-6,15,16
+- Server and Client API
+- Server and Client Tester (examples/memory)

+## Future
+- Floating point support
+- TCP (maybe)

 ## Development

-This project is mostly stable, and I am starting to use it in production.
+This project is mostly stable, and I am using it in production.

 API stability is best effort.
 This means: